-- Promoted to manage the Core Individuals fundraising team.
+- I’m promoted to manage the Core Individuals fundraising team.
 A huge achievement as I’m the least formally qualified for the role.
 A turning point in my fear of inadequacy.

 - My health is struggling but my boss is amazing.
 She supports me and promotes me despite it all.
-She knoews how to raise up women around her!
+She knows how to raise up women around her!

-- My doctors tell me I need bowel surgery that mightrender me infertile so I might want to consider having babies now.
+- My doctors tell me I need bowel surgery that might render me infertile so to consider having babies now.
 I get pregnant with my first child quicker than anticipated, having to tell my bosses just a couple of weeks after my promotion.
 Not the best way to announce a pregnancy!

 Me, on the right, after months on steroids.

 - My beautiful baby boy is born at home in my lounge.
-I’ve chosen a home birth as I’m spending far too much time in and out of hospitals and they don’t feel like a safe space.
-Plus there’s an outbreak of MRSA so our midwives have literally advised us that it’s safer for me to birth at home (How crazy is that?!) .
-This is something I never imagined myself doing in a million years, but it seems my body and mind are stronger than I imagine!
+I’ve chosen a home birth as I’m spending far too much time in and out of the hospital with my illness.
+Plus there’s an outbreak of MRSA so our midwives have advised us that it’s safer for me to birth at home (How crazy is that?!)
+This is something I never imagined myself doing, but it seems my body and mind are stronger than I imagine!
 I don’t yet know that this is good endurance training for what is to come.

 - We move out of London to start our family life back in Cambridgeshire where we originally met.

 - Our baby is seriously sick.
-Over a period of months his health deteriorates and after being told I’m “an overwrought, first-time mom” and that he’s simply colicky, he ends up in the hospital where it’s discovered he has a partially imperforate anus.
-He essentially can’t evacuate his bowels effectively and they have become blocked.
+Over a period of months his health deteriorates and after being told I’m “an overwrought, first-time mom” and that he’s simply colicky, he ends up in the hospital where it’s discovered he has a partially imperforate anus and his bowels are obstructed.
 He has surgery.